 Security and Privacy

 With the primary aim of a VPN being to encrypt and secure your internet connection, a VPN provider needs to be using excellent encryption standards in order to be recommended by ProPrivacy.com.
 Trust.Zone passes this test with an AES-256-CBC cipher, SHA256 authentication, and an RSA-2048 handshake.
-You can read more about these terms in this helpful guide.

 As I mentioned earlier, Trust.Zone claims a strict no logging policy, which matches up with the absence of any data retention laws in the Seychelles.